Attendance

 • Miss out on the social side of school life.
 Poor attendance can affect children’s ability to make and keep friendships, a vital part of growing up.

 Setting good attendance patterns will also help your child later on.
-Employers want to recruit people who are reliable.
-Children who have a poor school attendance record may have less chance of getting a good job.
+Employers want to recruit reliable people, and children with poor school attendance records may have less chance of getting a good job.

 Punctuality

 Being on time is vital.
-Arriving late at school can be very disruptive for your child, the teacher and the other children in the class.
+Arriving late at school can be very disruptive for your child, the teacher, and the other children.

-Students should arrive in school before 8.30am.
-Registers close at 8.50am.
-The school gates are open from 08:15am - 08:25am.
-Any students arriving after 08:25 will be recorded as an unauthorised absence.
-Students arriving after these times should enter school through the main entrance and will be classed as late.
-5 late marks after registers have closed in any 6 week period could result in a £60 fixed penalty fine or a summons to court.
+Students should arrive in school before 8:25 a.m.
+Registers close at 8:50 a.m.
+The school gates are open from 08:00 a.m. to 08:25 a.m.
+Any students arriving after 08:28 will be recorded as an unauthorised absence.
+Students arriving after these times should enter the school through the main entrance and will be classed as late.

 What does the law say?